vbalazs/vbalazs.github.io/_posts/2014-08-20-my-adventures-with-tracking-down-a-database-leak.md

 tags: [java, openam, jmeter, selenium, ruby, phantomjs, java]
 ---

+_This page was first published on August 20th 2014 and was last updated on September 7th 2014.
+See the update <a href="#dbpoolissue-update1">below</a>._

 Occasionally I still work on the [OpenAM][1] instance of [Kir-Dev][2] because they are transitioning to a custom OAuth2 provider solution and they need support for its plugins I wrote.

 ## Few words about my use-case